thushjandan/p4-table-join/db_aggregate_example/Readme.md

 ###[ Raw ]###
                  load      = 'P4 is cool'
 ```
-#### 2 samples sent by h1, which will trigger a JOIN on the switch
+#### 2 samples sent by h1, which will trigger a reply from the switch
-As the switch holds currently tuples from the relation R with id `1`, we send tuples from relation S with id `2` now
+We set the aggregate flag to `1`.
 ```Sent 1 packets.
 ###[ Ethernet ]###
   dst       = ff:ff:ff:ff:ff:ff